 NOTE: Once you edit the SQL there is no way it can be regenerated without deleting and creating the filter clause again.
 Also, make sure you follow the Hibernate Filter SQL specifications and have a valid working filtering SQL.

 If you made changes, click Upload to update the record.
 You may also use the Delete button to delete the record

 UPT Installation and Deployment

-The UPT is released as a compressed web application in the form of a WAR (Web Archive) file.
-Along with the WAR, the release includes sample configuration files that help developers configure the UPT with their application(s).

 UPT Release Contents